Dangerous Conditions on Property

 Parents should be aware that in California, unlike many other states, a private swimming pool is not an "attractive nuisance" as a matter of law; private swimming pool owners in California do not automatically owe a duty to trespassing children to keep the swimming pool covered in case a small child trespasses onto the property, falls in and drowns.
 However, every case is different and sometimes other theories of liability may apply to a case involving a child's injury.

 What if the dangerous condition occurs on public property, rather than private property?
 Public property, such as roadways or highways, must also be kept safe for users.
 Appropriate traffic controls and signs should be used to prevent motor vehicle accidents.
 In some cases, unguarded ditches, unmarked construction zones, or a poorly designed roadway cause a serious accident.
-If you believe you have a claim based on dangerous property conditions on public policy, you should be aware that there is a much shorter window of time of six months within which you can file a claim against cities or counties.
-If you fail to file within that short window, you lose your right to sue for damages.Hire a Riverside Premises Liability Attorney
+If you believe you have a claim based on dangerous property conditions on public policy, you should be aware that there is a much shorter window of time of six months within which your attorney can file a claim against cities or counties.
+If you fail to file within that short window, you lose your right to sue for damages.Hire a Premises Liability Lawyer in Los Angeles

-Those who experience catastrophic injuries or lose a loved one because of dangerous property conditions deserve experienced representation.
-The Riverside attorneys of the Sharifi Firm, PLC represent those injured because of dangerous conditions on property in San Bernardino, Rancho Cucamonga, Temecula and elsewhere in Southern California.
-Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
+Those who experience catastrophic injuries or lose a loved one because of dangerous conditions on property deserve experienced representation.
+The Los Angeles attorneys of the Sharifi Firm, APC represent those injured in San Bernardino, Rancho Cucamonga, Temecula and elsewhere in Southern California.
+Contact us at (866) 422-7222 or via our online form for a free, no-obligation consultation.